pullmonkey/gatech_course_scraper/README.md

 8803   |      | Special TopicsReinforcement... | 10     | 200      | 196       | No                   | Robotics, HPC, IA Intell, ML | No
 8803   |      | Special TopicsEmbedded Soft... | 10     | 200      | 198       | No                   | Robotics, HPC, IA Intell, ML | No

-# Notes

-Right now it is just running with the Online data set for GT's OMSCS.
-It references foundational classes, specializations, your interests and availability for the given TERM to derive a weight (score).
-The higher the score, the better the option is.

-Also, it will likely only work in Linux (64 bit) right off the bat.
-It uses poltergeist (phantomjs) to process all the javascript.
-Just replace the contents of the bin dir with the phantomjs for your system.